 To be clear, almost all studies conclude there are definite changes in speech articulation when measured between a sober condition and an inebriated condition.
 However, all researchers do not agree that slurred speech is evidence of intoxication.
 The conclusion the arresting officer made regarding slurred speech may be a basis for your Orange County DUI attorney to exclude evidence in your case.

 If you’ve been arrested for DUI and are facing trial, get the help you need from an experienced Orange County DUI attorney who can best represent you.
-Call Mike Coffey today for a free initial consultation.
+Call Mike the Law Office of Mike Coffey Attorney at Lawtoday for a free initial consultation.